BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_accumulative_cost_off_peak`

-The total cost reported by the meter for the previous day during off peak hours (the lowest available rate).
+The total cost reported by the meter for the previous available full day during off peak hours (the lowest available rate).

 !!! note
     This is only available when on a tariff with 2 or 3 unique rates during a given day.